scott4dev/hello-consul/README.md

 This service is known by consul because is described in this [file] (./consul.config/customers.json)

 ## consumer service
-This service queries the consul to get the list of the available data services and the queries them
+This service queries the consul service and the data services

 To run the service that uses the geo and customer use the command
 ```